11 Evening Snack Recipes To Make Your Monsoon Special

 There are variations of pakoras, which people are made during the rainy season.
-These veg pakoras are all time favourite snack in India made with mix vegetables and chick pea flour.
-Try these easy to make tongue tickling fritters at your home and enjoy with a hot cup of tea or chutneys.
+These veg pakoras are all time favorite snack in India made with mix vegetables and chick pea flour.
+Try these easy to make tongue tickling fritters at your home and enjoy with a hot cup of Spiced Indian style tea or chutneys.

 Fritters mean to be eaten during the rainy season, right!
 And nothing can be better than the combination of corn and pakora. isn’t it?
 So, make this hot crispy corn fritters and serve it with chilli sauce or Indian masala tea.

 Make this homemade crispy onion rings which are easy to make and tasty to eat.
 These golden rings are a perfect accompaniment with any flavoured chutney such as sweet date, tomato sauce or green chutney.

 This super quick and a traditional Middle Eastern dish – deep fry balls will make your evening special.
 These falafels are made from ground chickpeas and cooked rice (for a little twist) and served with hummus or curry yoghurt.

 Here is a mouthwatering recipe from Grandma’s Kitchen – potato patties.
 It is the Indian snack which gives a real treat to our taste buds any time.